MyNameIsJonathan/playbar/README.md

 | `song_id` | `integer` | _Required_.
 Identifier for the song. |
 | `user_id` | `integer` | _Required_.
 Identifier for the user liking the song. |

-### PUT /likes/:song_id/:user_id
+### PUT /likes/

 Update like for a song.
+Song data is sent as an object in the request body.
 The response is a boolean true/false.

 **Parameters**